Herbert Art Gallery and Museum: Refurbishment: 2005–2008

 The first phase of a two-phase refurbishment was completed in 2005 with £3 million of funds from Coventry City Council, Advantage West Midlands and the European Regional Development Fund.
 During the refurbishment, it was considered that a painting by seventeenth-century artist Luca Giordano was too large and fragile to be moved.
 Instead the 3.02 by 5.83 m canvas, which has been with The Herbert since the 1960s and described as one of the museum's most prized paintings, was boarded up in 2005 and uncovered three years later in time for the opening.

 In early 2008, the second phase was completed at a cost of £14 million.
-A new entrance on Bayley Lane was provided, along with a 500 sq metre glass-covered court extension.
+A new entrance on Bayley Lane was provided, along with a 500 sq. metre glass-covered court extension.
 The extended buildings include a new cafe area, education, training, creative media and arts information facilities, additional gallery spaces for temporary exhibitions, and facilities for conservation work and to preserve the city records and archive.

 Culture Coventry

-The Herbert is part of Culture Coventry, which also manages three additional local heritage sites: Coventry Transport Museum, the Old Grammar School, and the Lunt Roman Fort situated three miles outside Coventry at Baginton.
+The Herbert is part of Culture Coventry, which also manages three additional local heritage sites: Coventry Transport Museum, the Old Grammar School, and the Lunt Roman Fort, situated three miles outside Coventry at Baginton.

 The museum won the Guardian Family Friendly Award 2010.
 The same year, the gallery was shortlisted for the Art Fund Prize in recognition of its outstanding work in engaging new and diverse audiences.

+The museum has also partnered with Google Arts & Culture to produce partnership pages including the history and story of Lady Godiva, medieval artifacts from Coventry and the life and friendships of the writer George Elliot.

 Collections

-Permanent gallery spaces include Sculpture, Old Masters paintings, Art Since 1900, local history and Elements (Natural History).
+Permanent gallery spaces include Sculpture, Old Masters paintings, Art Since 1900, Godiva, Social and Industrial history, and Elements (Natural History).

 The museum's notable collections include a costume collection dating from around 1800 to date, with the emphasis on nineteenth-century women's wear.
 The museum is now concentrating on the acquisition of more modern clothes and items from different ethnic communities in Coventry.

 Another collection represents the city's history as a centre for ribbon making, which includes over 250 sample books, as well as woven Stevengraphs – a form of silk picture and bookmark, together with dyer's samples, documents, woven badges and related machinery.

 The Heritage Lottery Fund granted nearly £200,000 to The Herbert and Wolverhampton Art Gallery in 2008 for acquisitions in relation to the theme of peace and reconciliation.

 In 2011, the museum raised £12,000 to buy The Coventry Album, a collection of paintings by William Henry Brooke in 1819.
 The album is one of the most important collection of historic pictures of Coventry.

 Other heritage sites

-Culture Coventry also administers three other local heritage sites:
+Culture Coventry is a charitable trust that also administers three other local heritage sites: